badboy/rdb-rs/docs/RDB_File_Format.md

 ## Intset Encoding<a name="intset-encoding"></a>

 An Intset is a binary search tree of integers.
 The binary tree is implemented in an array of integers.
 An intset is used when all the elements of the set are integers.
-An Intset has support for upto 64 bit integers.
+An Intset has support for up to 64 bit integers.
 As an optimization, if the integers can be represented in fewer bytes, the array of integers will be constructed from 16 bit or 32 bit integers.
 When a new element is inserted, the implementation takes care to upgrade if necessary.

 Since an Intset is a binary search tree, the numbers in this set will always be sorted.